Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “Standing by,” *the radio crackled*.

 “Fighter Bay.”
-- “Standing by,” *the Witch’s voice rang through*.
+- “Standing by for launch,” *the Witch’s voice rang through*.

 “Interceptor Bay.”
-- “Standing by,” *came a gravelly response.*
+- “Standing by; Geared up and good to go,” *came a gravelly response.*

 “Logistics.”
 - “Standing by, Sir,” *a slightly distorted voice affirmed.*